 Whether you are journaling the old-fashioned way with a pen and paper or taking advantage of technology and the vast amounts of new apps available to you; the point is you should be journaling.
 Journaling during your health complications has many benefits whether it is for something minor or for a chronic condition.

-Tracey Welson-Rossman, founder of journaling app Journal my Health and Dr. Marta T. Becker, a Board-Certified Otolaryngologist share the top 6 benefits of journaling.
+Tracey Welson-Rossman, founder of the journaling app Journal my Health and Dr. Marta T. Becker, a Board-Certified Otolaryngologist share the top 6 benefits of journaling.

 Read below to see why you may want to jot down your symptoms the next time you notice something abnormal.